Izabela88/norahs-ceramics/README.md

 Using the principles of UX design, this fully responsive and interactive website was developed using HTML, CSS, JavaScript and Python, and Django as a framework.

-View live project here [link to deployed link](https://norahs-ceramics-production.up.railway.app/)
+View live project here [LINK TO DEPLOYED WEBSITE](https://norahs-ceramics-production.up.railway.app/)

 ## **PAYMENT**